 Lee Leah Blalock

-Instructor, Contemporary Practices, Art and Technology Studies, Sound (2011).
+Adjunct Assistant Professor, Art and Technology Studies, Low-Residency MFA (2011).
 BS, 1994, Spelman College, Atlanta; AA, 1999, Bauder College, Atlanta; MFA, 2011, School of the Art Institute of Chicago.
-Exhibitions and Performances: Museum of Contemporary Art, Chicago; Neue (Solo Exhibition), Hyde Park Art Center, Chicago; the Art Gallery of Mississagua; Leitmotif, Nuit Blanche, Toronto; IMPACT Performance Festival, Chicago; Chicago Public Access Television; ExTV; Kepco and Gallery Dot, Ulsan, South Korea; Le Flash!, Nuit Blanche, Atlanta; Baldwin Burroughs Theatre, Atlanta; Mint Gallery, Atlanta; Woodruff Arts Center, Atlanta; Alliance Theater, Atlanta; StudioPlex, Atlanta.
-Radio: Free Radio SAIC, freeradiosaic.org; Vocalo 89.5fm, Chicago/NW Indiana; Numbers.fm
+Exhibitions and Performances: Museum of Contemporary Art, Chicago; Neue (Solo Exhibition), Hyde Park Art Center, Chicago; Art Gallery of Mississagua; Leitmotif, Nuit Blanche, Toronto; IMPACT Performance Festival, Chicago; Chicago Public Access Television; ExTV; Kepco and Gallery Dot, Ulsan, South Korea; Le Flash!, Nuit Blanche, Atlanta; Baldwin Burroughs Theatre, Atlanta; Mint Gallery, Atlanta; Woodruff Arts Center, Atlanta; Alliance Theater, Atlanta; StudioPlex, Atlanta.
+Radio: Free Radio SAIC, freeradiosaic.org; Vocalo 89.5fm, Chicago/NW Indiana; Numbers.fm.

 Experience at SAIC

 I received my MFA from SAIC and was truly inspired by my talented colleagues, the generous faculty, and my graduate advisors.
 Teaching here has given me the opportunity to extend my own experiences while sharing processes that come directly from my studio practice.

 sy5z3ns - n3w_hum4ns - prostheses - amplifications - behaviors - comp_mutations